carissaeats/carissaeats.github.io/_posts/beyond/2020-04-02-losangeles.md

         </div>
     </div>
     <p>
         The <strong><a href="https://sanpedro.com/san-pedro-area-points-interest/korean-bell-friendship/" class="nounderline" target="_blank">Korean Friendship Bell</a></strong> is a bell and pavilion located in San Pedro, next to Long Beach.
 The bell was donated by the Republic of Korea in 1976 to signify the strong friendship between the U.S. and Korea, as well as to honor the Korean War Veterans.
 The patterns of the bell are modeled after the Bronze Bell of King Songdok that was built in 771 A.D. and is still on display today.
 The pavilion was stunning, as you are able to go up close and see the intricate design of the bell.
 It is set with a background view of Long Beach, and you are even able to see Los Angeles from afar.
-It is a little bit of a drive from Downtown L.A. but it is a must-see in my opinion!
+It is a little bit of a drive from Downtown LA but it is a must-see in my opinion!
     </p>
-    <h5><a href="https://downtownla.com/" class="nounderline" target="_blank">Downtown L.A.</a></h5>
+    <h5><a href="https://downtownla.com/" class="nounderline" target="_blank">Downtown LA</a></h5>
     <div class="singleimagecontainer">
         <img src="/assets/images/beyond/losangeles/dtla.JPG" class="image">
     </div>
     <p>
-        This is really the high-rise, typical city part of L.A., where you can find art galleries, markets, Little Tokyo, Chinatown, and lots more.
+        This is really the high-rise, typical city part of LA, where you can find art galleries, markets, Little Tokyo, Chinatown, and lots more.
 Because of our limited time there, we really just window-shopped, "people watched", walked through the Japanese Village Plaza, and checked out Little Tokyo.
 There are endless things to find in DTLA, as it has great wall art and lots of areas to do some light flea-market shopping + walking.
     </p>
 </div>

 <button id="showplaces" class="showmorephotosbutton" onclick="toggleContent('places', 'showplaces', '( - ) maybe later...', '( + ) show me where to go!')">( + ) show me where to go!</button>

 For the rest of the time, we did some sightseeing, like seeing the Queen Mary Ship, a cruise ship that my dad and sister went on about 15 years ago, as well as visiting the Museum of Selfies, seeing Antonia's school, and exploring Pasadena and its surrounding areas.
-We definitely had a packed 3 days, where we enjoyed some of the best food and saw a few beautiful sights in L.A..
-I cannot wait till my next time in L.A., because I clearly have lots more to see in what this huge city has to offer!
+We definitely had a packed 3 days, where we enjoyed some of the best food and saw a few beautiful sights in LA.
+I cannot wait till my next time in LA, because I clearly have lots more to see in what this huge city has to offer!

 <div class="singleimagecontainer">
     <img src="/assets/images/beyond/losangeles/queenmary.jpg" class="image">